sidju/boiler_room/README.md

 to me I wrote this boilerplate where `Result<Response,Error>` is cleanly converted into a correct `Response` and where routing is a tree structure.

+## Variants:
+- `main` branch, the original "release" for hyper 0.14 with mongodb
+- `oidc` branch, a newer variant for hyper 1.0, OIDC auth and postgres via sqlx

 ## Structure:
 - The `main.rs` file.
 Do I need to tell you?
 Defines running the application.
 - The `state.rs` file defines the state struct shared between async workers